+aitvice attributed to Cherokee.
+Other Sherds from a Cherokee

+"trash pil" aba olds correspondent de Studie Cherokee levels at Chauga, Overhalts de Studie de S

-Sittleo attributed to Cherokee.
-Other shecks from a Cherokee "trash pit' in a cherokee levels" Strash pit' in a cherokee tevels of Chaosa, Overn2TDATITA DIA ZTRAMANO LIBHS mound fill or outwash the impressive array of shell ornaments and beads found at Chauga were in direct association with burials.
+With the exception of an occasional shell bead included in mound fill or outwash the impressive array of shell ornaments and beads found at Chauga were in direct association with burials.

 Mention of this association has been made in the section on burials.
-It remains to describe the general categories of this material Two large conch shell dippers were found with Burials 48 and 52, also accompanied by significant grave goods indicating the importance of the individuals.
+It remains to describe the general categories of this materials.

+Two large conch shell dippers were found with Burials 48 and 52, also accompanied by significant grave goods indicating the importance of the individuals.
-With the exception of an occasional shell bead included in occasion